jeffThompson/Design2/Assignments/08_PrintOnDemandBook.md

 Over the next two weeks, your first step will be to reserach your book.
 You should think about what text(s) your book will contain (and read them, of course), and work on gathering visual research that will inform the look and feel of your book.

 **VISUAL RESEARCH**
-Alongside that, please gather visual materials: images that relate to the text, font samples, photos of books you have/find or other design projects that are inspirational, etc. These will be included in your process book – more is definitely better here!
+Start by gathering visual materials: images that relate to the text, font samples, screenshots, photos of books you have/find or other design projects that are inspirational, etc. Crop them as necessary to focus on what's important or interesting to you.
+These will be included in your process book – more is definitely better here!
 Aim for at least 50 images, but 100 would be even better.

-Save them to a folder on your computer at the highest resolution possible, and be sure to note what they are in the filename or a notes file.
+Save them to a folder on your computer at the highest resolution possible, and be sure to note what they are and where you got them in the filename or a notes file.
 (We'll go over this in class, though you should try to find a methodology that works well for you.)

 **PROJECT BRIEF**
-Using your research and gathering as a jumping-off point, please created a project brief for the book.
+Using your research and gathering as a jumping-off point, please create a project brief for the book.
 This should include:

-* A description of the contents of your book (what text, what other things)
+* A description of the contents of your book (what text are yo using, what other things are you planning to include?)
 * Intended audience – who are your readers, who would buy this?
 * A list of at least 20 words describing what you want your book project to feel like
 * At least 4 possible font samples and a description of why they fit well with your project (be specific!)